-Nop.
+- Nop.
 Issues a NOP (or end or poll) command to the disc.
-Tells the controller to continue polling.

-PR,SS Output the two character symbol SS followed by an integer number which is incremented each time the command is executed.
+Tells the controller to continue polling. - PR,SS Output the two character symbol SS followed by an integer number which is incremented each time the command is executed.
 SS may be any valid two characters.
-The increment counter is initialized to zero each time the OPDSN program is restarted.

-Example: LB,XX FR,A1 FT,XX,2 PR,17 FT,XX,1 EN Output is: A1 000001 A1 000002 A1 000003 17 000001 A1 000004 A1 000005 A1 000005 A1 000005
+The increment counter is initialized to zero each time the OPDSN program is restarted. - Example: LB,XX PR,A1 ET, XX, 2PR,17 PT,XX,1 EN Output is: A1 ØØØØØ1 A1 000002 A1 600003 17 000001 A1 000004 A1 000005 A1 000006 17 000002

-- RA Request Sector Address.
+RA Request Sector Address.
 The word returned from the controller containing the logical address of the sector currently passing under the heads of the specified unit is placed in the read buffer.
-Follow this command with a DR,Ø to display the value returned. - RC Recalibrate.
-A recalibrate command is issued to the disc. - RD [,XXXX] Read Data.
+Follow this command with a DR,Ø to display the value returned.
+RC Recalibrate.
+A recalibrate command is issued to the disc.
+RD [,XXXX] Read Data.
 Transfer the number of words indicated from the disc to the read buffer.
 Default case is 128 words.
 (XXXX = word count.)
-Maximum word count is 1024.
-End of cylinder may occur if data to be read is not on the same cylinder and the file mask is not set appropriately (i.e., either in cylinder mode and/or incremental or decremental seek mode). - RF [,XXXX] Read Full Sector (similar to RD).
-A read full sector command is performed for XXXX words.
+Maximum word count is 1024 if 32K-bytes of memory or 8192 if 64K-bytes.
+End of cylinder may occur if data to be read is not on the same cylinder and the file mask is not set appropriately (i.e., either in cylinder mode and/or incremental or decremental seek mode).
+RF [,XXXX] Read Full Sector (similar to RD).
+A read full sec- tor command is performed for XXXX words.
 Default word count is 138.
-Maximum word count for full sectors is 966 which is seven full sectors. - RI Run instructions.
+Maximum word count is 966 (seven full sectors) if 32K-bytes of memory or 8192 (59 full sectors) if 64K-bytes.
+RI Run instructions.
 Will cause the set of previously entered instructions to run again.
-This instruction is undefined if the program has been destroyed (any of test sections 1 through 5 have run). - RL Reload.
-Issues a seek to the controller with the same cylinder, head, and sector as currently assigned in the OPDSN program. - RN Restore the cylinder, head, and sector which was stored by the last SN instruction executed in the OPDSN program (i.e., R2 will restore the value saved by S2). $(N = \emptyset, 1, \text{ or } 2)$
+This instruction is undefined if the program has been destroyed (any of test sections 1 through 5 have run).
+RL Reload.
+Issues a seek to the controller with the same cylinder, head, and sector as currently assigned in the OPDSN program.
+RN Restore the cylinder, head, and sector which was stored by the last SN instruction executed in the OPDSN program (i.e., R2 will restore the value saved by S2).
+(N = Ø, 1, or 2) ROE,EXXXXJ E,E±C D D D D D Read with Offset.
+Issues a read with offset command to the disc.
+XXXX = word count (default = 128).
+CC = cylinder offset (must have sign).
+A = Advance clock.
+D = Delay clock.
+Default is no offsets.
+End of cylinder may occur.
+RS Random Seek.
+This instruction will cause a random cylinder-head-sector combination to be generated and will then seek to the random location.
+Switch Register bit 6 is used to randomly select from the cylinder table.
+Head is selected from the head table.